Fracton magnetohydrodynamics: Abstract

 \section{Abstract}

 \setstretch{1.1} We extend recent work on hydrodynamics with \emph{global} multipolar symmetries---known as ``fracton hydrodynamics''---to systems in which the multipolar symmetries are \emph{gauged}.
-We refer to the latter as ``fracton magnetohydrodynamics'', in analogy to magnetohydrodynamics (MHD), which governs systems with gauged charge conservation.
-Fracton MHD arises naturally from higher-rank Maxwell's equations and in systems with one-form symmetries obeying certain constraints; while we focus on ``minimal'' higher-rank generalizations of MHD that realize diffusion, our methods may also be used to identify other, more exotic hydrodynamic theories~(e.g., with magnetic \emph{sub}diffusion).
-In contrast to phenomenological MHD, our approach---based on higher-form symmetries---provides a systematic treatment of hydrodynamics beyond ``weak coupling'', and provides an effective hydrodynamic description, e.g., of quantum spin liquids, whose emergent gauge fields are strongly coupled.
+We refer to the latter as ``fracton magnetohydrodynamics'', in analogy to conventional magnetohydrodynamics (MHD), which governs systems with gauged charge conservation.
+We show that fracton MHD arises naturally from higher-rank Maxwell's equations and in systems with one-form symmetries obeying certain constraints; while we focus on ``minimal'' higher-rank generalizations of MHD that realize diffusion, our methods may also be used to identify other, more exotic hydrodynamic theories (e.g., with magnetic \emph{sub}diffusion).
+In contrast to semi-microscopic derivations of MHD, our approach elucidates the origin of the hydrodynamic modes by identifying the corresponding higher-form symmetries.
+Being rooted in symmetries, the hydrodynamic modes may persist even when the semi-microscopic equations no longer provide an accurate description of the system.

 \begin{spacing}{1.1}

 \end{spacing}